-Training-based Workforce Development for Advanced Cyberinfrastructure (CyberTraining)
+Training-based Workforce Development for Advanced Cyberinfrastructure (CyberTraining) Crosscutting Programs

 Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 18-1), is effective for proposals submitted, or due, on or after January 29, 2018.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 18-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 19-1), is effective for proposals submitted, or due, on or after February 25, 2019.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 19-1 may apply to proposals submitted in response to this funding opportunity.

 Full Proposal Deadline Date

-The CyberTraining program is led by the Office of Advanced Cyberinfrastructure (OAC) in the Directorate for Computer and Information Science and Engineering (CISE) and has participation from several directorates and divisions as described in Section II – Program Description, Programmatic Areas of Interest.
+The CyberTraining program is led by the Office of Advanced Cyberinfrastructure (OAC) in the Directorate for Computer and Information Science and Engineering (CISE) and has participation from several directorates and divisions as described in Section II.
+Program Description, Programmatic Areas of Interest.
 Not all directorates/divisions are participating at the same level and some have specific research and education priorities.
 The appropriate contact for the CyberTraining program in any directorate/division is the Cognizant Program Officer (PO) for the respective directorate/division/office/program listed.

-All projects must advance CI training and education goals for CI-enabled fundamental research as described in the full text of this solicitation, in addition to addressing specific domain needs.
-Prospective PIs are strongly encouraged to contact the Cognizant Program Officers in CISE/OAC and in the participating directorate/division(s) relevant to the proposal to ascertain whether the focus and budget of the proposed activities are appropriate for this solicitation.
+All projects are expected to clearly articulate how they address important community needs and will provide resources that will be widely available to and usable by the research community.
+Prospective principal investigators (PIs) are strongly encouraged to contact the Cognizant Program Officers in CISE/OAC and in the participating directorate/division relevant to the proposal to ascertain whether the focus and budget of their proposed activities are appropriate for this solicitation.
 Such consultations should be completed at least one month in advance of the submission deadline.
-PIs should include the names of the Cognizant Program Officers consulted in their Project Summaries as described in Section V.A – Proposal Preparation Instructions.
-The intent of the CyberTraining program is to stimulate co-funding between OAC and one or more domain directorates/divisions.
-(For this purpose, divisions of CISE other than OAC are considered “domain divisions.”)
+PIs should include the names of the Cognizant Program Officers consulted in a Single Copy Document as described in Section V.A.
+Proposal Preparation Instructions.
+The intent of the CyberTraining program is to stimulate co-funding between OAC and one or more “domain” directorates/divisions.
+(For this purpose, units of CISE other than OAC are considered “domain” divisions.)
 To ensure relevance to community needs and to facilitate adoption, those proposals of interest to one or more domain divisions must include at least one PI/co-PI with expertise relevant to the targeted research discipline.
 All proposals shall include at least one PI/co-PI with expertise relevant to OAC.

-Prospective PIs contemplating submissions that primarily target communities relevant to those directorates/divisions that are not participating in this solicitation are directed to instead explore the education and workforce development programs of the respective directorates/divisions.
+Prospective PIs contemplating submissions that primarily target communities relevant to directorates/divisions that are not participating in this solicitation are directed to instead explore the education and workforce development programs of the respective directorates/divisions.